pachyderm/docs/content/latest/troubleshooting/general-troubleshooting.md

 ### Symptom

-You may be using the pachd address config value or environment variable to specify how `pachctl` talks to your Pachyderm cluster, or you may be forwarding the pachyderm port.
+You may be using the pachd address config value or environment variable to specify how `pachctl` talks to your MLDM cluster, or you may be forwarding the MLDM port.
 In any event, you might see something similar to:

 ```s
 pachctl version